+In general, treatment is recommended regardless of whether the CD4 count is low or within the normal range.
 You and your healthcare provider should discuss your treatment options to determine what will work best for you.
 The Mayo Clinic web page HIV/AIDS: Treatments and drugs has detailed information on various therapies.

 Is a CD4 cell count used in conditions other than HIV infection?